LORD HOWE ISLAND - RODENT ERADICATION PROJECT

 From a conservation and rehabilitation perspective the island has delivered many successful programs over several decades including eradication of feral pigs, cats and goats and recovery of species that were on the brink of extinction such as the Lord Howe Island Woodhen and Lord Howe Island Phasmid – the world’s rarest insect.

 The island is midway in to a 30 year weed eradication program targeting over 60 invasive weed species.

 The next positive step is the eradication of rats and mice, with the Rodent Eradication Project (REP) planned for winter 2019.
 Rodents are significantly impacting Lord Howe Island’s World Heritage values, including impacts to more than 70 species of plants and animals.
 Eradication of rodents will have significant benefits to the islands biodiversity, threatened species recovery and improve the visitor experience.
 The $10.5M project will be the single biggest conservation action to date on Lord Howe Island.

-LHI will be the largest, permanently populated island on which the eradication of rodents has been undertaken to date.
-The evidence shows that the best long-term solution is to eradicate both rats and mice from the LHI Group in a single eradication operation.
+LHI is the largest, permanently populated island on which the eradication of rodents has been undertaken to date.
+The evidence showed that the best long-term solution was to eradicate both rats and mice from the LHI Group in a single eradication operation.
 However, given the island’s permanent human population, its highly developed tourism industry and its endemic and threatened species, considerable planning has been undertaken to ensure all environmental and human health issues were thoroughly examined during the Planning and Approval stage.